-How does the candidate actively engage young adolescents in developing their abilities to construct meaning from, interpret, OR respond to complex text?
+How does the candidate actively engage students in developing their abilities to construct meaning from, interpret, OR respond to complex text?

-Level 1 Level 2 Level 3 Level 4 Level 5 Young adolescents are participating in tasks that are vaguely or superficially related to the central focus.
-Young adolescents are participating in learning tasks or activities primarily focused on literal comprehension of text with little attention to developing interpretive skills.
-Young adolescents are engaged in learning tasks that address their abilities to construct meaning from, interpret, OR respond to a complex text.
-Young adolescents are engaged in learning tasks that develop their abilities to construct meaning from, interpret, OR respond to a complex text.
-Young adolescents are engaged in learning tasks that deepen and extend their development of deep understanding of strategies to • construct meaning from, • interpret, OR • respond to a complex text.
-There is little or no evidence that the candidate links young adolescents' prior academic learning and/or prerequisite skills OR personal, community, or developmental assets with new learning.
+Level 1 Level 2 Level 3 Level 4 Level 5 Students are participating in tasks that are vaguely or superficially related to the central focus.
+Students are participating in learning tasks or activit primarily focused on li comprehension of text little attention to devel interpretive skills.
+Students are engaged in learning tasks that address their abilities to construct meaning from, interpret, OR respond to a complex text.
+Students are engaged in learning tasks that develop their abilities to construct meaning from, interpret, OR respond to a complex text.
+Students are engaged in learning tasks that deepen and extend their development of deep understanding of strategies to construct meaning from, interpret, OR respond to a complex text.
+There is little or no evidence that the candidate links students' prior academic learning and/or prerequisite skills or personal or community assets with new learning.
 Candidate makes vague or superficial links between prior academic learning and/or prerequisite skills and new learning.
 Candidate links prior academic learning and/or prerequisite skills to new learning.
-Candidate links prior academic learning and/or prerequisite skills AND personal, community, or developmental assets to new learning.
-Candidate prompts young adolescents to link prior academic learning and/or prerequisite skills AND personal, community, or developmental assets to new learning.
+Candidate links prior academic learning and/or prerequisite skills AND personal or community assets to new learning.
+Candidate prompts students to link prior academic learning and/or prerequisite skills AND personal or community assets to new learning.

-The Guiding Question addresses how the candidate provides video evidence of engaging young adolescent students in meaningful tasks and discussions to develop their understanding of constructing meaning from, interpretation or responding to complex text.
+The Guiding Question addresses how the candidate provides video evidence of engaging students in meaningful tasks and discussions to develop their understanding of constructing meaning from, interpreting or responding to complex text.